 The March of Dimes does everything from pack information for parents of premature infants to create bright, cheerful family rooms adjacent to NICU spaces.
 They payroll NICU social workers to maintain a constant presence in about 200 hospitals nationwide, to provide support to families who sorely need it.
 They are leading the drive to eliminate elective early birth and raise awareness of its implications.

 Most importantly, they fund medical research into causation, prevention, and treatment for disorders resulting from premature birth.
-They have funded or provided grants that led to the development of the polio vaccine, the discovery of the double helix structure of DNA, and the development of life-saving surfactant treatment for infants with respiratory distress syndrome.
-They’re partnering, via the World Health Organization, with other Premature Infant organizations worldwide to complete research to stop THIS: (creepy infographic alert!)
+They’ve funded or provided grants that led to the development of the polio vaccine, the discovery of the double helix structure of DNA, & the development of life-saving surfactant treatment for infants with respiratory distress syndrome.
+Through the World Health Organization, they partner with other premature infant organizations worldwide to complete research to stop THIS: (creepy infographic alert!)